ricardo-0x07/frontend-nanodegree-neighborhood-map/README.md

 ## Installation

-1. Enter the following url in a browser and press enter: http://ricardo-0x07.github.io/frontend-nanodegree-neighborhood-map
+1. Enter the following url in a browser and press enter: http://ricardo-0x07.github.io/frontend-nanodegree-neighborhood-map.
+2. Fork the repository, download it and open the index.html the dist folder in a browser.

 ## Usage